MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-integration-facade-sequence-activity.md

 Internally, **the sequence** maintains **an activity list** (`List`) inside, and enumerates the list upon invocation (`act`).

-- It checks whether an activity should be skipped for current document by calling `shouldSkip` method of the activity.
+- It checks whether an activity should be skipped for the current document by calling `shouldSkip` method of the activity.
-- For `TaxIntegrationSequence` or `TaxIntegrationAbstractActivityOnDocument`, `act` is invoked directly if it should not be skipped.
+- For `TaxIntegrationSequence` and `TaxIntegrationAbstractActivityOnDocument`, `act` is invoked directly if it should not be skipped.
 - For `TaxIntegrationAbstractActivityOnLine`, the sequence will enumerate all `TaxIntegrationLineObject` in the document and invoke its `act` method (charge is also implemented by TaxIntegrationLine object). `act` is invoked first on **the charges** of **the document**, and then on **the lines** of **the document** with **the charges** of **each line**: for a lengthy example, if there are 2 charges and 2 lines on a document, and at the same time, 2 charges on each line, the complete sequence will be:
   1. the 1st charge of the document
   2. the 2nd charge of the document